Naming and Necessity

-Naming and Necessity is a 1980 book with the transcript of three lectures, given by the philosopher Saul Kripke, at Princeton University in 1970.
-There, he deals with the debates of proper names in the philosophy of language and claims to refute Immanuel Kant's classical assumption that all necessary truth is known a priori.
+Naming and Necessity is a 1980 book with the transcript of three lectures given by the philosopher Saul Kripke at Princeton University in 1970.
+In them, he deals with the debates over proper names in the philosophy of language and claims to refute Immanuel Kant's classical assumption that all necessary truth is known a priori.

 The transcript was brought out originally in 1972 in Semantics of Natural Language, edited by Donald Davidson and Gilbert Harman.
-Among analytic philosophers, Naming and Necessity is widely considered one of the most important philosophical works of the twentieth century.

-The title is a reference to Rudolf Carnap's book Meaning and Necessity, which, like Naming and Necessity, is also about semantics and modal logic.
+Among analytic philosophers, Naming and Necessity is widely considered one of the most important philosophical works of the 20th century.
+The title is a reference to Rudolf Carnap's book Meaning and Necessity, which, like Naming and Necessity, is about semantics and modal logic.

 Overview

 Language is a primary concern of analytic philosophers, particularly the use of language to express concepts and to refer to individuals.
 In Naming and Necessity, Kripke considers several questions that are important within analytic philosophy: